SLAM and Reinforcement Learning in 3D environments

 Atlas is a multi-map representation composed of a set of disconnected maps.

-The tracking threadtakes input from the correct frame with respect to the active map in Atlas in real-time, and it decided whether the currentframe becomes a keyframe.
+The tracking threadtakes input from the correct frame with respect to the active map in Atlas in real-time,

 If tracking is lost, the thread tries to relocate the current thread.

-Depending on that, it decides whether the tracking is resumed, switching the active map if needed, or whether or not the active map is storedas non-active, and a new map is initiated as an active map.
+or whether or not the active map is storedas non-active, and a new map is initiated as an active map.

-The next component is a local mapping thread that adds keyframes and points to the active map, removes the redundant ones, and refines the map using visual or visual-inertialbundle adjustment.
-Also, in the inertial case, the IMU parameters are initialized and refined by the mapping thread usingthe MAP-estimation technique.
+The next component is a local mapping thread that adds keyframes and points to the active map, removes the redundant ones,

 The last component is the loop and map merging thread that detects common regions between the active map and the whole Atlas at keyframe rate.